 • He took up very little space.

 • [Martin Van Buren, 5 feet 6 inches, didn’t take up much space either.]

-• Adams, son of just-president John Adams, was the first president to practice patriotic recycling by reusing his father’s name in the White House.
+• Adams, eldest son of former President John Adams, was the first president to practice patriotic recycling by reusing his father's name in the White House.

 • That old trendsetter Abe lived off the grid in a log cabin way before that sort of thing was cool.

 • A man about town, Grant resisted the urge to splash out on a flashy red Jaguar, and instead humbly went about his business via horse and buggy.
 His noble commitment to low-carbon transport cost him dearly: Once caught buggy-speeding in the streets of D.C., poor chap, he was fined $20 and forced to return on foot to the White House.